Delaware Health Officials Asking Teens Who Went To Senior Week In Rehoboth Beach, Dewey To Get COVID-19 Test

-The Delaware Division of Public Health reported that after conducting coronavirus test in the area, 100 people in Rehoboth and over a dozen people in Dewey tested positive for the virus.
+The Delaware Division of Public Health reported that after conducting coronavirus tests in the area, 100 people in Rehoboth and over a dozen people in Dewey tested positive for the virus.

 According to Delaware health officials, at least three out of a dozen teens who were staying together in a rental unit in Dewey Beach tested positive for coronavirus.
 The teens attended several crowded gatherings in Rehoboth, potentially exposing at least 100 people to the virus.